2020-21 Instructional Models

-Faced with the constantly changing status of the COVID-19 pandemic, Fayette County Public Schools developed a 2020-21 reopening plan that gave families two options: a “Flexible Model” that allows for a return to in-person instruction when conditions are safe and a “Virtual Learning Academy” that offers a completely virtual school.
+Faced with the constantly changing status of the COVID-19 pandemic, Fayette County Public Schools redefined its 2020-21 plan giving families two options: a “Flexible Model” that allows for a return to in-person instruction when conditions are safe and a "Virtual Learning Academy” that offers a completely virtual school.

 Option 1: Flexible Model

 Option 2: Virtual Learning Academy

-Fayette County Public Schools offers a completely virtual learning option for families who – for reasons related to their child’s health or the health of others in their household – do not want to return to in-person instruction in 2020-21 under any circumstances.
+FCPS also offers a completely virtual learning option for families who – for reasons related to their child’s health or the health of others in their household – do not want to return to in-person instruction in 2020-21 under any circumstances.
 Students enrolled in the Virtual Learning Academy receive daily instruction and interact with teachers on a set schedule.
-Daily attendance in online classes is required, as is participation and completion of daily assignments.
+Daily attendance in online classes is required, as are participation and completion of daily assignments.
 The level of expectation and accountability resemble that of the traditional classroom, but all takes place online.
 The students use Canvas, a learning management system (LMS) or online classroom space where teachers can communicate information about instruction and assignments.